Librarian for Humanities & Business

 ARDA allows you to interactively explore data on American and international religion using online features for generating national profiles, GIS maps, church membership overviews, denominational heritage trees, tables, charts, and other reports.

 Full text database of articles from newspapers, magazines and journals of the ethnic, minority and native press.
 Ethnicities include: African American/Caribbean/African; Arab/Middle Eastern; Asian/Pacific Islander; European/Eastern European; Hispanic; Jewish; Native People.
-1959 - present.
+A ProQuest database, 1959 - present.

 "The Digital Islamic Humanities Project is a research initiative of the Middle East Studies program at Brown University.
 This site contains a working bibliography, useful resources, a frequently updated blog, and information about ... conference[s]."